 Extremes of temperature are not suitable for a workplace.
 An office should be kept at a continued comfortable level to ensure work is kept up to scratch.
+If this means investing in a portable heater or big commercial fans then do it.
 If this means investing in a portable heater or air conditioning unit then do it.

 Be A Leader

 A great leader leads from the front.
 Your staff will look to you to set the standard for productivity within the office.
 Therefore it is critical that you conduct yourself in an organized and productive manner when at the office.
 Set a standard for your team to aspire to.
 If you are motivated, organized, tidy etc. then your staff will soon follow suit.

 By implementing as many of the above tips as you can, your office will increase and your business will reap the rewards.